Tirzepatide and injectable semaglutide are two different drugs/compounds that are available in Canada.

 Intended Use:

 Semaglutide is an injectable drug that goes by two different brand names.
 One brand of this drug, Ozempic, is authorized for sale by Health Canada to manage type 2 diabetes mellitus while its counterpart, Wegovy, is indicated for long-term weight management.
 Both use the same semaglutide compound and work the same way on the body.
-Semaglutide is administered using an injection pen that is pre-filled.
+Semaglutide is administered once a week using an injection pen that is pre-filled.

 Dosage: